 As an elder, you may need to fight several problems including some serious health issues such as diabetes, dementia, and cardiovascular diseases.
 These diseases may affect you even more if there is no one to accompany you and listen to you.

-But thanks to Almighty, who has made dogs for us.
+But thanks to Almighty, who has created dogs for us.
 Your pet dog is the one who is always available to accompany you and kill your loneliness.
 Your fur baby is the one who loves you without any intent and all he needs from you is some belly rubs, pets, and attention.

-People often ask whether it is worth getting a dog for an elderly person or not because pets come with responsibilities and it may be a tough task for the seniors to fulfill such responsibilities.
+People often ask whether it is worth getting a dog for an elderly person or not because pets come with responsibilities and it may be a tough task for seniors to fulfill such responsibilities.
 So, we conducted quick research to find out some wonderful facts and realities about this.

-Read: Questions you should ask a breeder
+Read Questions you should ask a breeder

 In this post, you will find answers to most of such questions.
 So, let’s move further.